- We’re open today from 12 pm to 5 pm

 Based in Cambridge and Princeton, MA, STIMSON’s work is shaped by local culture, context, and ecology.
 Recent projects include the Hackley School, the Florence Griswold Museum, and Harvard University.
 They were the 2021 American Association of Landscape Architects Firm of the Year.

-The Aldrich has established a $3.6 million budget to make the Master Plan a reality.
+The Aldrich established a $3.6 million budget to make the Master Plan a reality.
 This expense includes:

 Cybele Maylone